Cuisine of Hamburg: Main dishes

 A main dish of Hamburg cuisine which originates in the bourgeois cuisine owes its development to the intensive trade with Portugal.
 It features oxtail in Madeira wine and is nowadays rather used as soup course instead of the main dish.
 Other important dishes are Schwarzsauer (a sour kind of blood soup), Himmel, Erde und Hölle and poultry dishes using chicken, duck and goose.
 Especially 'Stubenküken' are considered a forgotten speciality and is a dish using young chicken which were bred in spring.
-As it holds true for the whole neighbouring area of North Germany the cuisine of Hamburg does feature a lot of kale in its dishes as well which is reflected in famous dishes e.g. Grünkohl or Kohlrouladen mit Wirsing.
+As it holds true for the whole neighbouring area of North Germany the cuisine of Hamburg often features kale in its dishes as well which is reflected in famous dishes e.g. Grünkohl or Kohlrouladen mit Wirsing.

 Dessert

 Typical sweet dishes of the cuisine of Hamburg are Rote Grütze with milk, vanilla sauce, vanilla ice cream, or liquid cream, Fliederbeersuppe (elderberry soup), Großer Hans (a flour dumpling eaten with cherry compote and bread pudding with lemon sauce.